shanedg/discord-mc-status/libraries/cloud-commands/README.md

 ## API

+* `describeInstance` - Get information about a running AWS EC2 instance.
 * `launchInstanceFromTemplate` - Run an AWS EC2 instance from a predefined launch template.
 * `launchInstanceFromTemplateWithUserData` - Run an AWS EC2 instance from a launch template and customize user data.